Tighter Information-Theoretic Generalization Bounds via a Novel Class of Change of Measure Inequalities: Generalization Error Bounds

 \subsection{Generalization Error Bounds via Maximal Leakage and $\alpha$-Mutual Information}

-In this section, we discuss maximal leakage~\cite{issa2016operational} and $\alpha$-mutual information~\cite{verdu2015alpha}, where the former is a special case of the latter with order $\infty$, and has been recently discussed for various security applications~\cite{liao2017hypothesis, liao2018tunable, saeidian2023pointwise}.

-We start with maximal leakage (defined in~\eqref{eq::def_ML}).
-As shown by~\cite{esposito2021generalization, issa2023generalization}, desirable advantages of the high-probability bound~\eqref{eq::highprob_ML_genbd} include the \emph{exponentially} decaying probability of large generalization error, which the bounds such as~\eqref{eq::xu_gen_bd_MI} lack, as well as the independence from the sample distribution, which is useful in the analyses of additive-noise settings.
+As shown in~\eqref{eq::highprob_ML_genbd}, maximal leakage~\cite{issa2016operational}, as a special case of $\alpha$-mutual information~\cite{verdu2015alpha} of order $\infty$, can be used to bound the generalization error~\cite{esposito2021generalization}.
+This provides various desirable properties, including an \emph{exponentially} decaying probability of large generalization error and independence from the sample distribution, which is useful in the analysis of additive-noise settings.